Nord Stream 2: Suspension of certification by Germany

 In February 2022, Menendez and Senate minority leader Mitch McConnell had been personally assured during a visit by German Chancellor Scholz that if Russia invaded, Nord Stream 2 would be halted.

 On 2 March, it was reported that Nord Stream 2 AG, a subsidiary of Russian state-owned gas company Gazprom, had ended business operations and laid off all 106 members of its staff as a result of sanctions imposed as a result of the Russian invasion of Ukraine, though earlier reports that it had filed for bankruptcy were denied.

 Royal Dutch Shell, which financed 10% of the project, may have to write off $1 billion if it never opens.
 On 2 March, Wintershall Dea revealed that it had decided to write off its financing of Nord Stream 2, which it highlighted totals around €1 billion.
 On 7 March, Uniper announced that it had taken the decision to record a full impairment loss on its loan to Nord Stream 2.
 The company noted that it will recognize an impairment loss of its loans towards Nord Stream 2 AG in the amount of €987 million.

 Nord Stream 2 AG could seek compensation from the German government and international arbitration under the Energy Charter Treaty (ECT).

-Dmitry Medvedev, deputy chairman of the Security Council of Russia wrote in Twitter: "Welcome to the new world where Europeans will soon have to pay 2,000 euros per thousand cubic metres!" suggesting prices were set to double.
+Dmitry Medvedev, deputy chairman of the Security Council of Russia wrote on online social media service Twitter: "welcome to the new world where Europeans will soon have to pay 2,000 euros per thousand cubic metres!" suggesting prices were set to double.